Pstrąże: Little Soviet Union

-Despite Strachów's relatively secret status as a zone of strategic importance, and even though it was surrounded by a series of fences with barbed wire and guard dogs, trade between Soviet soldiers and Polish locals bloomed.
+Despite Strachów's relatively secret status as a zone of strategic importance, and it being surrounded by barbed wire fences and guard dogs, trade between Soviet soldiers and Polish locals bloomed.
 It became known in Polish as Mały Związek Radziecki (Little Soviet Union).
 Poles entered side passages and used the village shops; small chocolate sweets were reportedly in great demand, as well as fuel that was cheaper and of higher quality than what was available to Polish citizens at the time, as recalled by locals.
 Reportedly, over 100 T-72 and T-64 tanks were based in the military area.

 Ghost town

-Until 1992 the town was occupied by the Soviet Army, but Russia continued to consider it an object of strategic importance and did not officially hand it over to Polish authorities until 1994.
+Until 1992, the town was occupied by the Soviet Army.
+Russia continued to consider it an object of strategic importance and did not officially hand it over to Polish authorities until 1994.
 Over 10,000 soldiers with their families lived here before it became a ghost town, with the total number of inhabitants potentially reaching up to 15,000 people.
 After Russian troops had completely left the village, the Polish Army began guarding the town on 10 April 1993 to secure the property for purposes of later settlement.
 In 1995, following the decision of the Head of the District Office in Bolesławiec, the settlement plan was abandoned, guarding was cancelled, and the town was incorporated into the proving ground.
 Skeletons of the buildings were then used by GROM, the special unit of Polish commandos, for military exercises and training.
-Regular armed forces, the fire brigade, search and rescue, and police also trained here from time to time.
-However, explorers and looters visited the town too and took anything left of any value that could be sold for profit.
+Regular armed forces, the fire brigade, search and rescue, and police also trained here on occasion.
+However, explorers and looters visited the town and took anything of value.

-Finally, in October 2016, demolition of the abandoned buildings began and continued through 2017; the local authorities could no longer afford to upkeep the ruined structures, which had become dangerous to the public over time (Pstrąże had become a destination for enthusiasts of urban exploration as well as occasional vagrants).
+In October 2016, demolition of the abandoned buildings began and continued through 2017; the local authorities could no longer afford to upkeep the ruined structures, which had become dangerous to the public over time as Pstrąże had become a destination for enthusiasts of urban exploration as well as occasional vagrants.
 The area is to be eventually levelled, cleaned, and allocated for new investments.